Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 Having access to all that source code can be a massive advantage during the reversing process.
 The kernel and the bootloader are particularly interesting, and not just to find security issues.
-For instance:

 When hunting for GPL'd sources you can usually expect one of these scenarios: